aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ![Stability: Experimental](https://img.shields.io/badge/stability-Experimental-important.svg?style=for-the-badge)

-> **This is a _developer preview_ (public beta) module.
-Releases might lack important features and might have
+> **This is a _developer preview_ (public beta) module.**
-> future breaking changes.**
 >
+> All classes with the `Cfn` prefix in this module ([CFN Resources](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html#constructs_lib))
+> are auto-generated from CloudFormation.
+They are stable and safe to use.
+>
-> This API is still under active development and subject to non-backward
+> However, all other classes, i.e., higher level constructs, are under active development and subject to non-backward
 > compatible changes or removal in any future version.
-Use of the API is not recommended in production
-> environments.
-Experimental APIs are not subject to the Semantic Versioning model.
+These are not subject to the [Semantic Versioning](https://semver.org/) model.
+> This means that while you may use them, you may need to update your source code when upgrading to a newer version of this package.

 ---
 <!--END STABILITY BANNER-->